swatishingne04/Terraform-project1/README.md

 # Terraform-project1
+# Simple DevOps project to Practice Terraform with AWS and create a Static website on S3
 📝 Key Points:

 -Define AWS Provider: Whenever we want to work with AWS on Terraform we need to first create a provider